rambasnet/DevEnvSetup/Windows/README.md

     ```
     - type in your password

-5. Once WSL is installed, you can click WSL desktop shortcut and then just run shell next time around to use the Bash Terminal
+5. Once WSL is installed, you can click WSL desktop shortcut or search for WSL to run Ubuntu Bash Terminal

-6. Map F: drive to Ubuntu file system
+6. Map F: drive to WSL Ubuntu file system

     ```bash
     mkdir -p /mnt/f